 The Company's Consolidated Financial Statements include NOVAGOLD RESOURCES INC. and its wholly owned subsidiaries.
-The Company's wholly-owned subsidiaries include NOVAGOLD Canada Inc., Copper Canyon Resources Inc., NOVAGOLD US Holdings Inc., NOVAGOLD Resources Alaska Inc., NOVAGOLD USA Inc., and AGC Resources Inc. All inter-company transactions and balances are eliminated on consolidation.
-The Company also consolidates variable interest entities when the Company is the primary beneficiary.
+The Company's wholly-owned subsidiaries include NOVAGOLD Canada Inc., Copper Canyon Resources Inc., NOVAGOLD U.S. Holdings Inc., NOVAGOLD Resources Alaska Inc., NOVAGOLD USA Inc., and AGC Resources Inc. All inter-company transactions and balances are eliminated on consolidation.

-The functional currency for the Company's Canadian operations is the Canadian dollar ("C\$") and the functional currency for the Company's U.S. operations is the U.S. dollar.
-Therefore, gains and losses on US dollar denominated transactions and balances of Canadian operations are recorded on the Consolidated Statements of Income.
+The functional currency for the Company's Canadian operations is the Canadian dollar and the functional currency for the Company's U.S. operations is the U.S. dollar.
+Therefore, gains and losses on U.S. dollar denominated transactions and balances of Canadian operations are recorded on the Consolidated Statements of Loss.